-The fair value of the swap agreements shown above are recorded in other long-term assets and other long-term liabilities, respectively, in the Consolidated Balance Sheets.
-Under the swap agreements, the Company receives a fixed rate of interest and pays an average variable rate of either the three or one month LIBOR plus 3.61% adjusted monthly or quarterly, based on the terms of the individual swap agreements.
-At June 30, 2018, the weighted average rate was 5.90%.
+The fair value of the swap agreements shown above are recorded in other long-term liabilities in the Consolidated Balance Sheets.
+Under the swap agreements, the Company receives a fixed rate of interest and pays an average variable rate of either the one or three month LIBOR plus 3.61% adjusted monthly or quarterly, based on the terms of the individual swap agreements.
+At September 30, 2018, the weighted average rate was 5.89%.

 The swap agreements are formally designated and qualify as fair value hedges.
-Gains and losses due to changes in fair value of the interest rate swap agreements completely offset changes in the fair value of the hedged portion of the underlying debt.
+Gains and losses due to changes in fair value of the interest rate swap agreements completely offset changes in the fair value of the underlying debt.
 Therefore, no gain or loss has been recognized due to hedge ineffectiveness.
 Offsetting changes in fair value of both the interest rate swaps and the hedged portion of the underlying debt both were recognized in interest expense in the Consolidated Statements of Operations.
 The Company does not hold or issue any derivative instrument for trading or speculative purposes.